The History Of DeLeon Springs, Florida

 For over a decade, the DSCA, Inc. has worked toward getting normal, business water and wastewater infrastructure in the 'downtown' area which most communities take for granted.
-These improvements would also include fire hydrants, so essential for the community's safety.
+These improvements include fire hydrants, so essential for the community's safety.
 Now, our drive to modernize the ‘downtown corridor’ with these critical water and wastewater services is about to become a reality!
 These essential improvements will help protect the environmental health of our namesake DeLeon Spring, lessoning nitrogen pollution in the Spring.
 Additionally, this business infrastructure will aid in our community's economic recovery by providing new opportunities for business growth and jobs for our citizens, along with fire hydrants, considered standard equipment in most commercial areas.

 Chuck Lennon Park is a 136-acre Volusia County park, named for DeLeon Springs resident Chuck Lennon, beloved for his "unselfish commitment to the betterment of the DeLeon Springs community and its youth".
 The Park, adjacent to DeLeon Springs State Park, includes covered pavilions, playgrounds, soccer, football, baseball and softball fields, and tennis, basketball and racquet ball courts.

 Chuck Lennon Park is home to the top-ranked Chuck Lennon Mountain Biking Trail.
 This trail system is maintained by volunteers from the Florida Association of Single-Track Riders (FASTR) Biking Club.
 These popular “destination trails” offer 11 miles of mountain biking fun, guaranteed to challenge the most experienced off-road mountain cyclists.

 Volusia County Parks and Recreation has finalized the long-awaited Chuck Lennon Park Hiking Trail loop of just over one mile that offers views of a unique 'seep pool' area, sponsored by the DeLeon Springs Community Association, Inc.

 The recently completed DeLeon Springs Trail connects users southward to the Spring to Spring Trail that is part of the overall River to Sea Loop.
 A roundabout at the intersection of US Hwy.
 17, Spring Garden Ave. and Spring Garden Ranch Rd. will be constructed beginning in the fall of 2023 that will extend this trail east across US Hwy.
 17 and northward to Lake Winona Rd.
 When completed, this 260 mile SUNTrail will offer a non-motorized trail that loops from the St. Johns River to the Atlantic Ocean and back.